BlockchainCommons/GordianSeedTool-iOS/Docs/MANUAL.md

 With "Export Shares Individually" you can choose to print one or more shares one at a time by choosing the "Print" tab.

 *How to Store?* For physical storage, we suggest printing on waterproof paper, or better, etching into steel.
 Saving individual shares to a MicroSD alternatively offers a resilient digital means for storing SSKR shares, but we suggest doing new writes to your MicroSD at least once a year and replacing your MicroSD cards every three years.
-Saving individual shares to NFC Tags is a newer method, and thus we're not as sure about the long-term benefits and deficits, but you may choose it because it's simpler than anything else.
+Saving individual shares to NFC Tags is a newer method, and thus we're not as sure about the long-term benefits and deficits, so this feature is primarily intended for developers.
+But you may choose it because it's simpler than anything else.
 If so, be sure to replace your tags every 2-3 years.
-See "Using NFC Tags" for more cautions.
+See ":warning: Using NFC Tags" for more cautions.

 <div align="center">
   <table border=0>